TristanvanLeeuwen/IP_and_Im_Lectures/numerical_optimisation.md

 $$\min_{\mathbb{R}^n} \textstyle{\frac{1}{2}} \|u - f^\delta\|_2^2 + \lambda \|Du\|_1,$$

-with $D$ a first-order finite difference discretisation of the first derivative.
+with $D$ a first-order finite difference discretization of the first derivative.

 * Show that the problem is equivalent (in terms of solutions) to solving